CleverCloud/documentation/content/guides/go-echoip.md

 keywords:
 - go
 - echoip
+- EchoIP
 type: "docs"
 #date: 2024-05-06T09:11:52+01:00
 draft: false
 type: docs
 ---

-[Echoip](https://github.com/mpolden/echoip) is a sumple service for looking up your ip address.
+[EchoIP](https://github.com/mpolden/echoip) is a sumple service for looking up your IP address.

 This doc explains how to install and configure Echoip from source.